-Free Video Editor (formerly known as Free Video Dub) is a simple tool for trimming footage and converting it to AVI, GIF, MKV, MP3 (audio only) or JPG format (still images only).
+Free Video Editor (formerly known as Free Video Dub) is a simple video editing tool for trimming footage and converting it to AVI, GIF, MKV, MP3 (audio only) or JPG format (still images only).

 Free Video Editor

 Operating system: Windows